-“The biggest thing is the power of compound interest and growth,” Boroff explained.
-With a 529 plan, your investment grows tax-deferred, and will be tax-free when you withdraw it, as long as it’s used for qualified educational costs.
-“If you open one on the baby’s birthday, you’ve got 18 years to make contributions on that account.
+“The biggest thing is the power of compound interest and growth,” Boroff said.
+With a 529 plan, your investment grows tax-deferred and will be tax-free when you withdraw it, as long as it’s used for qualified educational costs.
+“If you open one on your baby’s birthday, you’ve got 18 years to make contributions on that account.
 The compounding is extremely impactful, especially the longer the runway is,” he said.

 What’s more, you don’t have to go it alone because grandparents, other family members, and friends can make contributions to 529 accounts, too.
 A Fidelity survey in late 2020 found that 81% of parents said college savings contributions would be a good alternative to traditional gifts for their children, so that’s something parents or kids can consider mentioning to loved ones.